Excellent Black-Owned Restaurants in San Francisco | San Francisco Travel

 El Nuevo Frutilandia

-3077 24th St.
+3077 24th Street

 Mission Bowling Club

-3176 17th St.
+3176 17th Street

 Mission Bowling Club serves up your favorite bar bites while you and your friends compete for a few frames on one of their six bowling lanes.
+Even if you decide not to bowl, the club's selection of both high-quality food and drinks — far beyond what you'd expect at a typical bowling alley — makes this spot a must-visit.

 Richmond